Share your story

 • Are an example of positive education work in prisons

-• As case studies on our website
+• On our website

-• On social media (Twitter and Facebook)
+• On social media

-• In materials for people in prison (including prison newspaper Inside Time)
+• In promotional materials for people in prison

-• In the press
+• In the press (including prison newspaper Inside Time)

-• In reports to supporters
+• In newsletters to supporters

-• In policy reports
+• In policy and fundraising reports

 Before sharing your story, we will ask for your consent for every way your story might be used.
 We review this consent every two years.

 PET welcomes stories from people who want to remain anonymous, and will work with you to make sure your identity is protected.
-This may involve changing your name and/or leaving out information that may help people identify you.
-We are also aware that some people have licence conditions that make it illegal to share personal information.

-© Prisoners' Education Trust 2024
+© Prisoners' Education Trust 2026

 whois: Andy White Freelance WordPress Developer London